 Prior to joining the NH SBDC, Liz served as director of entrepreneurship at the N.H.
 Business Finance Authority.
 She established Live Free and Start, an initiative to make New Hampshire an even better place for innovative companies to be able to start, grow and succeed.
 She held the position of economic development business services manager at the N.H.
 Department of Resources and Economic Development and has extensive experience within the political community of New Hampshire.
 Additionally, she worked for more than 10 years in various capacities in the offices of governors Shaheen, Lynch and Hassan, and as a legislative aide in the N.H.
 State Senate.

-Liz serves on the UNH Manchester Advisory Board, and on the boards of directors of the UNH Alumni Association, the NH Tech Alliance, and Experimental Program to Stimulate Competitive Research (EPSCoR).
-Gray also serves on the America's SBDC (ASBDC) Legislative Committee and co-chairs the UNH Peter T. Paul College’s Business in Practice Advisory Board.
+Liz serves on the UNH Manchester Advisory Board, and on the boards of directors of the UNH Alumni Association, and Experimental Program to Stimulate Competitive Research (EPSCoR).
+Gray also serves on the America's SBDC (ASBDC) Legislative and Leadership Committees and co-chairs the UNH Peter T. Paul College’s Business in Practice Advisory Board.

 Liz has a Master’s in Public Administration and a Bachelor of Science in Environmental Conservation and International Affairs from the University of New Hampshire.